 Passing either the biology department’s comprehensive examination or the GRE Subject Test in Biology is required of all biology majors to graduate.
 The class of 2016 majors will be the last class for whom the GRE Subject Test is an option (see note below).

 For students who are already taking the GRE option, submission to Sylvia Deschaine (Carnegie Lobby desk) of a satisfactory score (minimum 50th percentile or higher) on the advanced subject test in biology satisfies this requirement.
 Students submitting satisfactory GRE scores need not take the departmental comprehensive exam.
 Most students will take a departmentally prepared comprehensive exam, given once a year in late February or early March.

 Biology Comprehensive Exam date for the Class of 2016: Take home exam Feb 19th, 2016 – March 4th, 2016

 COMPREHENSIVE EXAM OPTION FOR THE CLASS OF 2016

-DESCRIPTION OF THE DEPARTMENTAL COMPREHENSIVE EXAMINATION
+DESCRIPTION OF THE 2016 DEPARTMENTAL COMPREHENSIVE EXAMINATION

 Exam Time and Location